Our Statement on USDA Elimination of Vital Hunger Data

 – Jason Kanawati Stephany, Food Bank Vice President

-Cisco is a key partner in the fight to end hunger.
-Cisco has contributed $4.8 million to our hunger relief efforts through corporate and employee giving.
+Cisco is a key partner in the local fight to end hunger, contributing more than $4.8 million to our hunger relief efforts through corporate and employee giving.
 By expanding our capacity with food access and technology, Cisco empowers the Food Bank to serve our neighbors during the greatest hunger crisis in a generation.
 We are truly grateful to Cisco for helping us meet the needs of the moment.

 Politicians in Washington voted to slash the federal safety nets that help millions of people in North Carolina afford food and medicine.
 They know their decisions will worsen our hunger crisis, and now they're attempting to hide the evidence by eliminating impact data that has been available to the public for decades.